MORTGAGE CALCULATOR

 Quick Defintions:

-The typical rule of thumb is to pay 20 percent of the home's price as your down payment, although some mortgage loans require as little as 3.5 percent down.
+Down payment is the funds you put down to purchase a home.
+Mortgage loans generally require as little as 3 percent down with certain options allowing for 0% down.
 Your down payment reduces the total amount of your mortgage loan, so the more money you put down, the lower your payments will be - or the more expensive a house you can buy.

 An interest rate is the cost of borrowing money, expressed as a percentage of the principal amount, or the return on an investment.
 Your actual rate will vary based on factors like credit score and down payment.
 Request a loan estimate for what your actual rate could be.